• Home Page

 Picture

-Former Brush 1 was a 1998 Dodge with a pump and roll skid tank and brush pump.
-The truck became a Department utility/plow truck for a number of years just prior to its being sold in 2019.
+Former Brush 1 was a 1998 Dodge pickup with a pump and roll skid tank and brush pump.
+The truck became a Department utility/plow truck for a number of years just prior to it being sold in 2019.

 Picture